fastapi/fastapi/docs/benchmarks.md

 * **FastAPI**:
     * The same way that Starlette uses Uvicorn and cannot be faster than it, **FastAPI** uses Starlette, so it cannot be faster than it.
     * FastAPI provides more features on top of Starlette.
 Features that you almost always need when building APIs, like data validation and serialization.
 And by using it, you get automatic documentation for free (the automatic documentation doesn't even add overhead to running applications, it is generated on startup).
-    * If you didn't use FastAPI and used Starlette directly (or other tool, like Sanic, Flask, Responder, etc) you would have to implement all the data validation and serialization yourself.
+    * If you didn't use FastAPI and used Starlette directly (or another tool, like Sanic, Flask, Responder, etc) you would have to implement all the data validation and serialization yourself.
 So, your final application would still have the same overhead as if it was built using FastAPI.
 And in many cases, this data validation and serialization is the biggest amount of code written in applications.
     * So, by using FastAPI you are saving development time, bugs, lines of code, and you would probably get the same performance (or better) you would if you didn't use it (as you would have to implement it all in your code).
     * If you are comparing FastAPI, compare it against a web application framework (or set of tools) that provides data validation, serialization and documentation, like Flask-apispec, NestJS, Molten, etc. Frameworks with integrated automatic data validation, serialization and documentation.